Direct Line magazine

 Anyone involved in an accident is usually shocked.
 Genuine accident victims may be irritated or perhaps excitable and they could be unsure what happens next.

 A scammer will probably have already written down their insurance details or certainly have them close at hand.
-And if there are any injuries, they will be far more serious than the force of the impact might suggest.
+And if there are any injuries, they may be far more serious than the force of the impact might suggest.

 2 men exchanging details after an accident